-Last Updated on 6 January 2023 by Alastair Digby
+Last Updated on 13 February 2024 by Alastair Digby

 Most security leaders understand the importance of penetration testing in evaluating security defences through simulated attacks on IT infrastructure and application layers.
 But standard pen tests only provide point-in-time snapshots of your security posture and any weaknesses.

 The dynamism and complexity of modern IT environments are such that ad hoc penetration tests (usually only carried out once or twice per year) don’t provide enough assurance about security.
 Continuous penetration testing is a new approach that aims to cut the time it takes to identify and remediate the kinds of weaknesses that real-world threat actors seek to exploit.
-Keep reading to get a full overview of what continuous penetration testing is and why you should consider it.

 Continuous penetration testing is an approach to pen testing that simulates continuous attacks on your web applications and IT infrastructure.

 Threat actors target organizations continuously to discover and exploit new vulnerabilities.
-Organizations must remain highly vigilant and by implementing continuous penetration testing it enables a more proactive approach to discovering and remediating vulnerabilities than traditional point-in-time security assessment.
+Organizations must remain highly vigilant and by implementing continuous penetration testing it enables a more proactive approach to discover and remediating vulnerabilities than traditional point-in-time security assessment.

 Ever-Changing Perimeter and Threat Landscape